Highfield | UK Funding For Qualifications | Apprenticeship Funding

 What is Apprenticeship Funding

-Apprenticeship funding is available in England to employers via the apprenticeship levy.
+Apprenticeship funding is available in England to employers via the Apprenticeship Levy (now transitioning into the Growth and Skills Levy).
 This levy was introduced by the UK government in 2017 and requires organisations with a pay bill of £3 million or over to pay a 0.5% levy on their total annual pay bill.
 The revenue raised from this levy goes into the funding of apprenticeships.

 Employers paying the levy can then access their levy funds to spend on any apprenticeship training they believe would benefit their business.
 The levy is also used to fund apprenticeship training courses for other employers looking to recruit apprentices.
 For instance, employers with a total annual pay bill of under £3 million are only required to pay 5% of the cost of their apprenticeship training, with the government funding the rest.